Justin Amash Calls On Donald Trump To Offer Clemency To Reality Winner: ‘Her Punishment Is Unjust’

 “Reality Winner also deserves some form of clemency,” Amash tweeted.
 “Her situation is more complex than that of Snowden or Assange (she revealed wrongdoing not by the U.S. gov’t but rather by a foreign gov’t).
 But because of the abusive application of the Espionage Act, her punishment is unjust.”

-Amash’s call received some attention on Twitter from Winner’s sister.
+Amash’s call received some attention on Twitter from Winner’s sister, Brittany.

 “It is absolutely unjust what has happened to my sister #RealityWinner.
 Thank you for speaking out about her,